Oxytocin (medication): Side effects

+Many of these side effects are unable to be differentiated from the risks of normal labor versus oxytocin administration itself.

+Oxytocin during labour is associated with a significantly higher risk of severe postpartum hemorrhage.

-Excessive dosage or long-term administration (over a period of 24 hours or longer) has been known to result in tetanic uterine contractions, uterine rupture, postpartum hemorrhage, and water intoxication, sometimes fatal.
+Excessive dosage or long-term administration (over a period of 24 hours or longer) has been known to result in tetanic uterine contractions, uterine rupture, sometimes fatal.
+Water intoxication may be exhibited in administration through symptoms such as seizures, comas, neonatal jaundice, and potential fatality.
+Managed fluid intake and consistent monitoring of sodium levels has been researched as crucial in the safe administration of oxytocin.

+The use of oxytocin during childbirth has been linked to an increased need for other medical interventions, most primarily, through the administration of an epidural anaesthetic.
+This has been documented as creating a 'cascade effect', potentially causing detrimental impacts to the birthing process.
+Oxytocin administration also, conversely, decreases the rate of cesarean sections.
+Use of oxytocin has been found to significantly shorten labor duration.
+Early oxytocin augmentation has also been found to increase the probability of spontaneous vaginal delivery and reduce the risk of chorioamnionitis or intrauterine infection.

+Since a landmark investigation was published in JAMA Pediatrics by researchers in 2013, the potential link between oxytocin use during childbirth and increased risks of Autism Spectrum Disorder (ASD) in children's development has been a topic of debate.
+There is no robust evidence in support of oxytocin causing ASD or other neurodevelopmental disorders.

 Oxytocin was added to the Institute for Safe Medication Practices's list of High Alert Medications in Acute Care Settings in 2012.
 The list includes medications that have a high risk for harm if administered incorrectly.

 During pregnancy, increased uterine motility has led to decreased heart rate, cardiac arrhythmia, seizures, brain damage, and death in the fetus or neonate.
+Increased uterine motility is a hallmark of both spontaneous labor and induced labor, therefore the risks associated with uterine motility are not specific to this medication.

 Use is linked to an increased risk of postpartum depression in the mother.

 Certain learning and memory functions are impaired by centrally administered oxytocin.
 Also, systemic oxytocin administration can impair memory retrieval in certain aversive memory tasks.
 However, oxytocin does seem to facilitate learning and memory specifically for social information.
 Healthy males administered intranasal oxytocin show improved memory for human faces, in particular happy faces.

+Pharmacodynamics

+In addition to its oxytocin receptor agonism, oxytocin has been found to act as a positive allosteric modulator (PAM) of the μ- and κ-opioid receptors and this may be involved in its analgesic effects.

 Pharmacokinetics

 Routes of administration

-One IU of oxytocin is the equivalent of about 2 μg or mcg of pure peptide.
+One IU of oxytocin is the equivalent of about 1.68 μg or mcg of pure peptide.